 3. Intolerances or allergies

 If your baby is bottle fed, or breastfed and mum is consuming a lot of dairy. they may have an intolerance to cow’s milk, specifically the casein and whey.
 This is the most common intolerance in young children and affects both formula fed and breastfed babies.
 Formula milk commonly contains cow’s milk so changing to an alternative will help.
 Breastfed babies may also be affected if mum consumes a lot of dairy.
 The best way to find out is to remove dairy from your diet and see if your baby recovers, which may take up to a week.

 4. Musculoskeletal pains and positional preferences

-If your baby is in an uncomfortable position they will try to let you know by crying.
+A baby crying can also be caused if they are in an uncomfortable position.
 When they have more tender spots, it is more difficult for them to get comfortable so they may cry until they aren’t in pain anymore.
 This is where chiropractors come in as they help alleviate discomfort enabling baby to access and settle in a wider range of comfortable positions.

 It is so important that babies are able to sleep on their back as it reduces the risk of Sudden Infant Death Syndrome, but is difficult if they have back pain.

 Studies suggest that bringing a baby crying to a chiropractor is likely to result in less crying.
 Also, parents feel significantly happier and have lower anxiety levels after taking their baby to see a chiropractor.
 So, if you are worried about the cause of your baby’s crying then you can consider visiting a chiropractor for an assessment

 - Carnes, D., Plunkett, A., Ellwood, J. and Miles, C., 2018.
 Manual therapy for unsettled, distressed and excessively crying infants: a systematic review and meta-analyses.
 BMJ Open, 8 (1), e019040.